thenewmona/monas-arcade-game/Notes.md

 also reveiwed Matt's tutorial on the collision

-created a new appJS folder mattWT, to try and figure out this collision thing
+created a new appJS folder mattWT, to try and figure out this collision thing Did a zoom meeting with Danny, worked through Lloan walkthrough but we still can not get the collision to work Going to redo the OOP lessons and learn more about the constructor and class functions